MSEndpointMgr/CloudBAM/README.md

 # CloudBAM
 CloudBAM is an Azure based cloud solution providing MBAM style functionality.
 The solution is aimed to be used as a suplementary solution for ensuring BitLocker recovery keys are available outside of Active / Azure Active Directory, while also ensuring that you can securely deliver BitLocker keys through limitation of access to users, and the use of multi-factor authentication.

+> :warning: This code is very early alpha release - documentation and features are incomplete - PR's welcome.

 From an architecture point of view, CloudBAM consists of;

 - Azure KeyVault
 - Azure Function App
 - Azure Log Analytics Workspace
+- Azure Automation

 ![alt text](https://github.com/MSEndpointMgr/CloudBAM/blob/main/Screenshots/CloudBAMArchitecture.jpg)